leob/express-mongo-rest-starter/README.md

 ## Roadmap

-The following improvements are planned for the starter:
+The following improvements are planned for the 'starter':

 * unit/integration testing (probably with Mocha, Chai and Supertest)
 * authentication (using Passport or JWT - Javascript Web Tokens)
-* file uploads
+* file uploads (via JSON or via multipart/form-data?)
+* tooling: add ESLint (with eslint-config-airbnb)
 * the controllers have quite a lot of 'boilerplate' and code repitition - how can we avoid copy and past and make the controllers more 'DRY' ?
 * extending the Mongoose model examples, especially with more complex Mongodb models/relations (instead of the current